 About the book

 Artistic genius, political activist, painter and decorator, mythic legend or notorious graffiti artist?
 The work of Banksy is unmistakable, except maybe when it's squatting in the Tate or New York's Metropolitan Museum.
-Banksy is responsible for decorating the streets, walls, bridges and zoos of towns and cities throughout the world.
-Witty and subversive, his street art depicts monkeys with weapons of mass destruction, policemen with smiley faces, rats with drills and the iconic young girl with the heart-shaped balloon.
-If you look hard enough you'll find your own.
+Banksy is responsible for decorating the streets, walls, bridges and zoos of towns and cites throughout the world.
+Witty and subversive, his stencils show monkeys with weapons of mass destruction, policeman with smiley faces, rats with drills and umbrellas.
+If you look hard enough, you'll find your own.
 His statements, incitements, ironies and epigrams are by turns intelligent and cheeky comments on everything from the monarchy and capitalism to the war in Iraq and farm animals.
 His identity remains unknown, but his work is prolific.
-And now for the first time, he's putting together the best of his work - old and new - in a fully illustrated colour volume.
+Here's the best of his work in a fully illustrated colour volume - including brand material.

 Banksy is a pseudonymous England-based street artist, political activist and film director whose real name and identity remain unconfirmed and the subject of speculation.
 Active since the 1990s, his satirical street art and subversive epigrams combine dark humour with graffiti executed in a distinctive stenciling technique.
 His works of political and social commentary have appeared on streets, walls and bridges throughout the world.
 Banksy's work grew out of the Bristol underground scene, which involved collaborations between artists and musicians.
 Banksy says that he was inspired by 3D, a graffiti artist and founding member of the musical group Massive Attack.Banksy displays his art on publicly visible surfaces such as walls and self-built physical prop pieces.
 Banksy no longer sells photographs or reproductions of his street graffiti, but his public "installations" are regularly resold, often even by removing the wall they were painted on.
 Much of his work can be classified as temporary art.
 A small number of Banksy's works are officially, non-publicly, sold through an agency created by Banksy named Pest Control.
 Banksy's documentary film Exit Through the Gift Shop (2010) made its debut at the 2010 Sundance Film Festival.
 In January 2011, he was nominated for the Academy Award for Best Documentary Feature for the film.
 In 2014, he was awarded Person of the Year at the 2014 Webby Awards.